 (The memory stick can only be inserted one way into the USB connection port.)

 Step 3: You can now save or copy files to your USB memory stick in exactly the same way you would do to your hard drive.
+When you save a document make sure you save it to your USB Drive (D:) folder.

 Step 4: If you unplug any storage device or removable drive from your computer while it's transferring or saving information, you could lose data.
 To avoid this, make sure that when you unplug your memory stick, the computer has finished saving any information to it.
 If your memory stick has a small light that shows when it's in use, wait a few seconds after the light has finished flashing before unplugging it.
 You can also check by looking for the 'Safely Remove Hardware and Eject Media' icon in the notification area, at the far right of the ‘tray’ at the bottom of the screen.
 This is an indication that your devices have finished all operations in progress and are ready to be removed.